AwlsomeAlex/natick/README.md

 ## License
 natickOS, `./natick.sh` and Burnt Tavern Recipes (.btr) are licensed under the ISC license with Copyright to Alexander Barris (AwlsomeAlex).
 All Rights Reserved. <br>
 mussel is also licensed under the ISC license. <br>
-Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
+Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries. <br>

 ## Contributors
 - AwlsomeAlex (Lead Developer / mussel toolchain Developer)